China floods hit rice, corn crops; trigger food inflation worries

 However, ample domestic rice inventories are expected prevent China from buying larger volumes from the international market, analysts said.

-The decline rice production in China's northeast is unlikely to result in larger imports as the country is largely self sufficient, said Rosa Wang, an analyst at Shanghai-based JC Intelligence. ($1 = 7.2351 Chinese yuan renminbi) (Reporting by Naveen Thukral.
-Editing by Gerry Doyle)
+The decline rice production in China's northeast is unlikely to result in larger imports as the country is largely self sufficient, said Rosa Wang, an analyst at Shanghai-based JC Intelligence. ($1 = 7.2351 Chinese yuan) (Reporting by Naveen Thukral, Editing by Gerry Doyle)